tatpongkatanyukul/Collaborative/Unit202.md

 In select cases, investigators can take advantage of natural experiments in which circumstances external to the EHR readily establish a study cohort and a comparison group.
 These so-called 'instrumental variables' can include practice variations between care units, hospitals, and even geographic regions.

+Researchers must pay attention to the necessity to exclude some patients on the grounds of their background medical history or pathological status, such as pregnancy for example.
+Failing to do so could introduce confounders and corrupt the causal relationship of interest.

 ## Cohort Definition Rationale